Externally driven condensates show translation-induced polarization, directed coalescence, and anomalous diffusion in viscoelastic media: Derivation of asymptotic dynamics on short and long time scales

-The dynamics on short timescales are dominated by the initial condition on the slope of the mean squared displacement, $\partial_t \MSD(0^{+}) = D_0$, with the effective diffusion coefficient Eq.~\eqref{eq:ode_transformed_boundary_condition}.
-Hence, the mean squared displacement grows linearly with time, $\MSD(t) \approx D_0 |t|$.
+The dynamics on short time scales is dominated by the initial condition on the slope of the mean squared displacement, $\partial_t \MSD(0^{+}) = D_0$, with the effective diffusion coefficient given by Eq.~\eqref{eq:ode_transformed_boundary_condition}.
+Hence, the mean squared displacement grows linearly with time initially, $\MSD(t) \approx D_0 |t|$.
+To understand the dynamics on long time scales, it is useful to integrate Eq.~\eqref{eq:ode_transformed} forward in time: